TheCyberian/thecyberian.github.io/_posts/cryptology/2019-11-07-hacking-affine-cipher-python.md

 That's it.
 We have successfully hacked the Affine Cipher.
 Now you know better, than using Affine Cipher in any of your applications.

 In the upcoming articles on Cryptology, we'll see more complicated, **the Simple Substitution Cipher** and the **Vigenère Cipher**.
-We'll also learn about frequency analysis and it's role in breaking some serious Encryptions in matter of seconds.
+We'll also learn about techniques of pattern analysis & frequency analysis and their role in breaking some serious Encryptions in matter of seconds.

 ### Source Code :
 {% highlight python %}